muhammadadilnaeem/Customer-Segmentation-Unsupervised-Learning/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE]([LICENSE](https://github.com/muhammadadilnaeem/Customer-Segmentation-Unsupervised-Learning/blob/main/LICENSE)) file for details.

 ---